NFDI4Culture/ada/webbook-in-github.md

 The pipeline outputs a variety of file formats, any of these could be used to tranform to Markdown.

+It important to look at these new output files (4 Nov 21) as output file markup has been changed over time.

 Formats:

   -  HTML as a unified file